tomasmax/movie-discovering-app-themoviedb/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

-It is powered by The Movie DB and is developed using Angular2.
+It is powered by The Movie DB and is developed using Angular2 + Bootstrap.

-You need to have installed node and npm.
-Go to the terminal over project folder and run:
+Supposing you have node and npm installed.
+Go to the this project folder and type in your terminal:

 $npm install